Cotta Sewing Patterns for Altar Servers

 Youth and Men’s Size Chart Ecclesiastical Sewing.

-And once the sizes were worked out, she started to create the actual Cotta Church Vestment Sewing Pattern.
+Once the sizes were worked out, she started to create the actual Cotta Church Vestment Sewing Pattern.
 The Cotta Sewing Pattern was created in two different variations.
 The first style featured plain hems for the sleeves and skirt as shown above.

-The Cottas can be made using a variety of fabrics: Portsmouth Poplin would be a low iron option.
+The Cottas can be made using a variety of fabrics: Portsmouth Poplin would be a low-iron option.
 Linen, such as our Renaissance Linen would be a traditional fabric choice, but linen would also require a great deal of care and ironing.
-And broadcloth in a poly/cotton blend would also work.
+And broad cloth in a poly/cotton blend would also work.

 The pattern construction is fairly simple.
 It is similar to creating a child’s pinafore garment.
-Cottas may not be a beginner’s sewing project, but someone with advance beginning to moderate or above sewing skills should be able to create the garment.
+Cottas may not be a beginner’s sewing project, but someone with advanced beginning to moderate or above sewing skills should be able to create the garment.
 At the moment, the garment does have basic sewing instructions and assumes that the seamstress has a thorough understanding of garment construction.
 Our pattern maker will be working on complete written instructions with illustrations soon.

 As we have been blessed to know the needs of the church, we hope this pattern might be a blessing to many churches and seminarians who serve at our Lord’s altar.
 We thank everyone who provided information on what is needed to help you #Worship Beautifully!